Presidio County, Texas

 Presidio County is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 6,131.
 Its county seat is Marfa.
 The county was created in 1850 and later organized in 1875.
-Presidio County (K-5 in Texas topological index of counties) is in the Trans-Pecos region of West Texas and is named for the border settlement of Presidio del Norte.
+Presidio County (K-5 in Texas topological index of counties) is in the Trans-Pecos region of West Texas and is named for the border settlement of Presidio del Norte (now Ojinaga, Mexico).
 It is on the Rio Grande, which forms the Mexican border.

 History

 Native Americans

 Paleo-Indians (hunter-gatherers) existed thousands of years ago on the Trans-Pecos, and often did not adapt to culture clashes, European diseases, and colonization.
 The Masames tribe was exterminated by the Tobosos, circa 1652.
 The Nonojes suffered from clashes with the Spanish and merged with the Tobosos.
 The Spanish made slave raids to the La Junta de los Ríos, committing cruelties against the native population.
 The Suma-Jumano tribe sought to align themselves with the Spanish for survival.
 The tribe later merged with the Apache people.
 Foraging peoples who did not survive the 18th century include the Chisos, Mansos, Jumanos, Conchos, Julimes, Cibolos, Tobosos, Sumas, Cholomes, Caguates, Nonojes, Cocoyames, and Acoclames.